0x9900/AntennaSwitch/README.md

         "status": "OK"
     }

 You can request the status of all the ports using the following command.
+Status `1` means the antenna is selected.

     curl -s http://192.168.10.148:8088/api/v1/ports | ppjson
     {